nliaquin/linux-guides/arch_install.md

 `127.0.1.1   arch-laptop.localdomain arch-laptop`

-If you don't do this, the networking on your instance of arch doesn't work properly.

-Now you'll want to enable iwd and dhcpcd so that networking just works on next boot:
+Now you'll want to enable iwd and dhcpcd at startup so that networking just works on boot:
 > systemctl enable iwd

 > systemctl enable dhcpcd

-Lastly, go ahead and use nano or vim to modify /etc/locale.gen and uncomment out the line down below where it just says the following:
-> #en_US.UTF-8 UTF-8

-This just ensures that when programs look for your locale, they can default to it instead of C. Most programs will default to C if this isn't done, which is fine, but you'll just keep getting errors every time you run programs looking for the locale.gen value while still doing what you've asked.

-### Set the root password
+Lastly, if you had to use rfkill in order to unblock wlan0, run the following command:
+> systemctl enable rfkill-unblock@all

+### Setting Root Password
 Because we need to log into Arch as root post-installation on the first go, you need to set a root password before you forget like so:
 > passwd

 You'll get a message asking you to set the password.
 Set it to something good, but don't plan on using root as your main user.
 Many programs will not allow this in the Linux community.

 ### Installing and Configuring GRUB
 Grub is the bootloader that gives you the ability to actually start Linux after booting.
 You'll need to first download grub like so:
 > pacman -S grub

-Once it finished downloading, install grub as follows:
+From here, we can do this two different ways: if *ls /sys/firmware/efi/efivards* produced results, do the following:
 > grub-install --target=x86_64-efi --efi-directory=/boot/efi

-Now configure grub:
+If not, do this instead:
+> grub-install --target=i386-pc

+Lastly, export your grub configuration:
 > grub-mkconfig -o /boot/grub/grub.cfg

 Once that's all finished, exit chroot: